deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 ## How to secure cert-manager credentials?

-If you don't want to store credentials in the `deckhouse` ConfigMap (security reasons, for example), feel free to create your own ClusterIssuer / Issuer.
+If you don't want to store credentials in the Deckhouse configuration (security reasons, for example), feel free to create your own ClusterIssuer / Issuer.
 For example, you can create your own ClusterIssuer for a [route53](https://aws.amazon.com/route53/) service in this way:
 - Create a Secret with credentials: